SarahMcCoy/sarahmccoy/README.md

 Hi, I'm Sarah!
 A Data Analyst passionate about transforming raw data into clear, actionable insights.
 I hold an M.S. in Business Analytics (STEM) with a specialization in data science from the University of North Texas, where I developed strong foundations in statistical modeling, machine learning, and end-to-end analytical workflows.

 Here you’ll find a collection of the projects I’ve worked on across analytics, machine learning, and early-stage data engineering.
-Feel free to click around — and feel free to connect!
+Feel free to click around and to connect!

 #### Fun Facts: